Collections: Hoplite Wars, Part IIIb: A Phalanx By Any Other Name

 Collections: Nitpicking Gladiator’s Iconic Opening Battle, Part I

-This week, we're going to take a close look at arguably the most famous and recognizable Roman battle sequence in film: the iconic opening battle from Gladiator (2000).
-Despite being a relatively short sequence (about ten minutes), there's actually enough to talk about here that we're going to split it over two weeks, talking about … Continue reading Collections: Nitpicking Gladiator’s Iconic Opening Battle, Part I
+This week and for the next two weeks (I, II, III), we're going to take a close look at arguably the most famous and recognizable Roman battle sequence in film: the iconic opening battle from Gladiator (2000).
+Despite being a relatively short sequence (about ten minutes), there's actually enough to talk about here that we're … Continue reading Collections: Nitpicking Gladiator’s Iconic Opening Battle, Part I

 Collections: On the Reign of Alexander III of Macedon, the Great?
 Part I